 Support the Tree Foundation today!

-Gift trees - Give the gift of a tree.
+Give the gift of a tree.

 NTF will plant a legacy tree (1.5 inch-caliper) on public land for you or someone you choose to honor or remember.

-How your membership helps the urban forest
+How your donation helps the urban forest

 Nashville Tree Foundation projects

 2017 Tree donation planted at Preston Taylor Ministries to shade playground.
 700 Cherry blossom seedlings were given away at the Nashville Cherry Blossom Festival.
 53 Big Old Tree Contest winners announced.
 ReLeafing Day added 300 1.5"-caliper trees in South Nashville neighborhoods and shade and fruit trees at 10 Metro Nashville Public Schools.
 Taking Root: A Community Tree Workshop presented education programs and provided 400 container-grown trees at the Richland Park Farmer's Market.

 2015 Betty Brown Tree Trail and Arboretum added 253 trees to Riverfront Park for first downtown arboretum.
 ReLeafing Day planting of 240 trees in Bordeaux, Haynes Park, and Haynes Manor; Bordeaux, Bordeaux Gardens, and Tom Joy parks; and Redbud seedlings at Northwest YMCA and shade trees along Titans way with Cumberland River Compact.
 Metro Arbor Day planting of 5 trees in Centennial Park, memorial and honorary trees planted in Red Caboose Park, Sevier Park and Parmer Park.